JoyBoyCr7/projectpt2/Readme.md

 | 3 | Create responses and return them using the API|
 | 4 | Organize all components of the page with CSS|
 | 5 | Go through and add finishing touches making sure everything is working as it should|

+### Details about Difficulties
+There balldontlie API doesnt have up to date data on older retired player or players that are not popular.
+So at times, older players wont have data on thier physical attributes.